+He was known as "The Man Who Killed Jim Crow".
 Charles Hamilton Houston, legal icon, Dean of Howard University Law School, and the NAACP first special counsel was born, the year before the Plessy v.
 Ferguson decision, on September 3, 1895, in Washington, DC.
 He is widely recognized as the architect of the civil rights strategy that led to the U.S. Supreme Court’s 1954 decision, Brown v.
 Board of Education.
 Houston is also well known for having trained and mentored a generation of Black attorneys, including Thurgood Marshall, future founder and director of the NAACP Legal Defense Fund and the first Black Supreme Court Justice.
-At age 12, his parents enrolled him in the M Street High School, (later Dunbar High School) in Washington, DC., which was the first Black high school in the United States.
+At age twelve, the Houstons gave their son perhaps his greatest gift.
+They enrolled Charles in the remarkable M Street High School, in Washington, DC, later named Dunbar High School, which was the first Black high school in the United States, taught by some of the best Black teachers in America.

 In its early years, the leadership of the National Association for the Advancement of Colored People was predominantly White.
 W.E.B Du Bois, editor of the NAACP’s official publication, "The Crisis", held down the only prominent African American role.
+The years between 1916 and 1920, however, saw a concerted effort to recruit new Black members in every region of the country.
 The organization’s efforts to promote anti-lynching legislation and challenge state-supported disenfranchisement and residential segregation achieved enough success to establish the NAACP as a significant player in the civil rights field.
 Du Bois led a group within the organization that favored “voluntary segregation” as a solution to the problems Black Americans faced in the 1930s.
 For Du Bois, there was no choice for the foreseeable future between segregation and no segregation, so efforts should be directed to organizing social and political power within the Black community.
-Charles Hamilton Houston disagreed.
+He believed that, given the realities of Jim Crow, strong Black schools, businesses, and organizations could serve as bases for racial advancement.
+Du Bois was questioning whether complete integration should always be the immediate objective.
+Houston disagreed.

 Houston argued a number of cases before the Supreme Court: